 Boysenberries: Will be ready for picking around the 2nd week in July.
 In 2009, all berries are $3.00 per pound.
 The cost of berries is in addition to the entrance fee.
 See this page for hours and other information.

-A visitor writes on June 26, 2009: "We stopped at this farm on Father's Day 2009, lured by their web site.
+Comments from a visitor on June 26, 2009: "We stopped at this farm on Father's Day 2009, lured by their web site.
 We were VERY DISAPPOINTED.
 The place was unkempt, even filthy, and help was less-than-helpful.
 The worst thing was that their single porta-potty was full to overflowing right next to the store area -- absolutely disgusting.
 We left immediately."

 Webb Ranch Inc -